 - Lower abdomen, lower back or pelvic pain can also be felt by some patients.
 The pain can range from intermittent to constant.

-- Frequent urination is typically the first symptom that IC suffers notice.
+- Frequent urination is typically the first symptom noticed.
 Frequent urination is classified as going more than 7 times per day and/or waking up to go in the middle of the night.